 - Maintain the skin’s moisture levels;

-- Protect skin from external irritants making skin more resilient;
+- Protect skin from external irritants, making the skin more resilient;

 - Help make skin more plump, juicy, radiant, and smooth;